 The first three printables are IEP at a glance worksheets.
 I have created a version for parents and teachers.
 This is all of the main information you need to be keeping track of as a parent or a teacher.
 As a parent, it’s important to know what your State’s laws/best practices are for sending out parental meeting notices and draft IEPs.
 By tracking the dates of your IEP and notices, you can make sure your child’s case manager is following the correct protocol.

 For the services page, it’s important to know what services your child is receiving.
-If you’re a teacher, it’s also important for you.
+If you’re a teacher, it’s also important for you to have service hours easily on hand.
 Aside from your own services (if you are the provider as well), you need to keep track of the other professionals such as speech and language pathologist that see your student.
 If you’re a parent, you want to keep their contact information close so that you can easily get a hold of them if needed.

 Parent Version Page 1